stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 ### Personal Journey: Display Ads

-- [Creator's Name] shares their experience with Ezoic and Mediavine, noting similar revenue but different support and requirements.
+- Frey Chue shares their experience with Ezoic and Mediavine, noting similar revenue but different support and requirements.
 - "I made pretty much very similar revenue on Ezoic than I did with Mediavine."
 (5:26–5:29)
 - Ad revenue is easy to set up but can be volatile.